Tough – You may divide damage between Strength and Dexterity (instead of choosing one) when endurance is at 0. Requirements: Endurance 8+

 Jerdan used the hammer in many conflicts, against unimaginable foes, and when it was time, he passed it to his daughter, the clans finest warrior and their next leader.
 The tradition continued for generations, passing it to the dwarf that would bear the weight of Clan DeepAxe’s agreement with the ancient god, status and name not mattering, the hammer seeming to choose the next wielder on it’s own, then directing the current owner when it was time to hand it over.

+Hammer of SteelForge Versatile 1d8/1d10.
+Returns, has a throwing range of 20/80.
 Natural dwarven enemies take damage equal to weapon damage plus one additional damage die every 3 levels. (levels 1 base dmg, level 3 = +1 dice, level 6 = +2 dice, level 9 = +3 dice, etc…).
+Starting at 3rd level, the wielder can summon a full meal a number of times equal to their character level +2.
+At level 10, the weapon grants the ability to cast Hero’s Feast 1/week for every 5 levels (lvl 15: 2x/week, lvl 20: 3/week).